sonic-net/sonic-swss/doc/hft-local-storage.md

 accounting, RSS, compression, throughput, and verification counts remain historical evidence only.

-This documentation edit does not claim those tests or the PyArrow example were executed, and no builds or benchmarks were rerun.
+This document does not claim that the PyArrow example or benchmarks were rerun.
 Current verification results belong in the parent integration report, not guessed or copied historical test counts.
 Neither source coverage nor a process SIGKILL test establishes physical power-loss behavior, arbitrary corruption repair, a hard durability/RSS